metabrainz/troi-recommendation-playground/docs/lb_radio.rst

   user:lucifer::all_time

 Will select random recordings from the ListenBrainz user lucifer recording's statistics for all time.
-The time_range option must be one of the
-following: week, month, quarter, half_yearly, year, all_time, this_week, this_month, this_year.

 More complex examples